oluwabusayo-adesioye/banking-system-performance-analysis/README.md

 # Banking-System-Performance-Analysis
 ##  Project Overview
-This project evaluates the performance of MorganStanley’s online banking system by analyzing transaction data collected during simulated load testing.
+This project evaluates the performance of GoldmanStanley’s online banking system by analyzing transaction data collected during simulated load testing.
 The goal is to assess system speed, efficiency, and failure/success rates and determine whether the platform meets its performance promises.

 Using **Excel Macros, Pivot Tables, and Dashboards**, key insights into **response times, throughput, and error rates** were uncovered.
 The findings help assess where the system excels and where improvements are needed.